Islamic Dawa Party: Dawa versus Muhammad Baqir al-Sadr in the '80s

 Tensions between Al-Sadr and Dawa came to light when Al-Sadr forbade his students at the seminary (Hawza) from joining the Dawa party.
 Amongst the retaliatory steps taken, Dawa switched their allegiance to Abu Al-Qassim Al-Khoei another leading scholar in Najaf.

 1990s

-After the Persian Gulf War, the interests of Al-Dawa and the United States became more closely aligned.
+After the Gulf War, the interests of Al-Dawa and the United States became more closely aligned.
 The efforts of Al-Dawa representatives and other opponents of Saddam Hussein led to the founding of the Iraqi National Congress, which relied heavily on United States funding.
 INC's political platform promised "human rights and rule of law within a constitutional, democratic, and pluralistic Iraq".
 The Dawa Party itself participated in the congress between 1992 and 1995, withdrawing because of disagreements with Kurdish parties over how Iraq should be governed after Hussein's eventual ouster.

 2003 American invasion

 Most leaders of Al-Dawa remained in exile in Iran and elsewhere until the American invasion of Iraq in 2003.
 During this period, some of its factions moved to SCIRI.
-Al-Dawa Party, in contrast to the other Shia Islamic Iraqi opposition parties, took a stance against the war.
-Ibrahim al-Jaafari was personally involved in ensuring that Al-Dawa participated in anti-war protests across the UK in the run-up to the 2003 Iraq war.
-After the invasion, both Al-Dawa and SCIRI returned to Iraq.
-Al-Dawa chose Nasariyah as its base of operations in Iraq and now essentially controls this city.
+Al-Dawa Party, took part in the 2002 Iraqi opposition's London conference in support of the invasion.